fbpx

 Giant Pacific Octopus at the Seattle Aquarium

-The Giant Pacific Octopus was quite the show stopper!
+The Giant Pacific Octopus was quite the show-stopper!

 We met up with our good friend and her son to explore the Seattle Aquarium together.
-As soon as we passed the admission desk, the first exhibit is the Window on Washington Waters, which features a large fish tank where they were offering a diving presentation.
-Owen is still scared of divers, so we had to quickly move past that area, but it looked great for kids who aren’t scared!
-There are benches and plenty of room for strollers in that exhibit area.
+As soon as we passed the admission desk, the first exhibit was the Window on Washington Waters, which features a large fish tank where they were offering a diving presentation.

 The next area, Life of a Drifter, featured a giant Pacific octopus (which was amazing to see and there were lots of little kids excitedly pointing at it!
 Owen didn’t want to get too close, but he enjoyed sitting on my lap to observe it.
-There is also a glass Ring of Life tank of jellyfish (which people were practically lined up to take photos inside.)

 Touching a starfish at the Seattle Aquarium

-Next to that was Life on the Edge, which featured their hands-on area.
-My friend’s toddler was thrilled to be able to touch a star fish.
 Owen was excited to just touch the water and didn’t really want to touch any of the animals.
-I’m glad he let me know he wasn’t interested so we moved through that area.
+I’m glad he let me know he wasn’t interested, so we moved through that area.

 Sea urchin at the Seattle Aquarium